LaMEM _ Lithosphere and Mantle Evolution Model

 /bin - Contains binaries after compilation (/deb contains the debug version and /opt the optimized)

-/docs - Some documentation and the current webpage
+/doc - Some documentation and the current webpage

 /src - LaMEM source code; compile with "make mode=opt all" and "make mode=deb all"

-/test - Directory with the testing framework.
+/test - Directory with the testing framework

 2. Download and build LaMEM